mongodb/mongo/README.md

 #### Building Tools

 Use `go build` to build the tool binaries.
+Requires Go version 1.3 and up.

 ```
 mkdir bin/